esphome/esphome-docs/components/select/lvgl.rst

 The ``lvgl`` select platform creates a select from an LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.

-Supported widgets are :ref:`lvgl-wgt-drp` and :ref:`lvgl-wgt-rol`.
+Supported widgets are :ref:`lvgl-widget-dropdown` and :ref:`lvgl-widget-roller`.
 A single select supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome select component.

 Configuration variables:
 ------------------------